subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 Figure 17: Illustration of replica symmetry breaking

-The left hand side of Figure 17 shows the changes in the free energy landscape as the temperature lowered, and the distribution of the overlaps is shown on the right:
+The left hand side of the above figure shows the changes in the free energy landscape as the temperature lowered, and the distribution of the overlaps is shown on the right:

 - At high temeperatures there is only a single pure state and the energy landscape is fairly flat, so that individual configurations are widely spread out and have a low degree of overlap.
 This is illustrated by the green curve on the right which shows that the overlaps have a single peak at the zero overlap value.
 - As the temperature is reduced below the critical value, we see the formation of multiple pure states and there is split of the of overlap distribution into a bi-modal shape (orange curve).
 Configurations can be in the same pure state in which case they have a high overlap value $q_1$, or they can be in different pure states, in which vase the overlap tends to be smaller at $q_0$.